byt3hx/403-bypass/README.md

 ## Introduction

-This is the tool that I use while I was hunting for bypassing 403.
+This is the tool that I wrote when I was working for pentest.

 ## Usage